Breast Cancer Recurrence Risk

 Exercise regularly: A number of studies have shown that women who exercise have a lower risk of recurrence.
 Exercise also can help you maintain a healthy weight.

-Eat a healthy diet: Most of the research on diet and recurrence risk has looked at broad eating patterns, but not at specific foods.
+Eat a healthy diet: Most of the research on diet and recurrence risk has looked at broad eating patterns, not at specific foods.
 It’s not clear if following any specific diet can lower recurrence risk.
-But we do know that eating a variety of foods rich in the nutrients you need — and avoiding processed foods — helps you feel good and gives you energy.
+But we do know that eating a variety of foods rich in the nutrients you need — and avoiding ultra-processed foods — helps you be as healthy as possible.

-Avoid or limit alcohol: Although we know that drinking alcohol can increase the risk of a first-time breast cancer, the link between alcohol and breast cancer recurrence is not as clear.
+Avoid or limit alcohol: Drinking alcohol can increase the risk of a first-time breast cancer, the link between alcohol and breast cancer recurrence is not as clear.
 We know that alcohol can raise levels of estrogen in the body, which can make hormone receptor-positive breast cancer cells grow.
-So many doctors recommend that anyone who’s been diagnosed with breast cancer avoid or limit alcohol.
+Many doctors recommend that anyone who’s been diagnosed with breast cancer avoid or limit alcohol.